samchungy/fastify-zod-openapi/README.md

 To declare components follow the documentation as declared [here](https://github.com/samchungy/zod-openapi#creating-components).

 If you wish to declare the components manually you will need to do so via the plugin's options.
-You will also need to create a customSerializerCompiler to make use of [fast-json-stringify](https://github.com/fastify/fast-json-stringify).
+You will also need to create a custom SerializerCompiler to make use of [fast-json-stringify](https://github.com/fastify/fast-json-stringify).

 ```ts
 await app.register(fastifyZodOpenApiPlugin, {